-While there is plenty to suggest that the under 2s shouldn’t watch TV at all, mine did.
+While there is plenty to suggest that the under 2s shouldn’t watch TV at all, I’m a bit of a lazy parent so mine did.
 In fact, they watched TV for the first time at about 4 weeks old when I discovered that the TV would distract them from their colicky screaming for 5 whole minutes.
 At the time, the Simpsons seemed to be the most effective but since then they have fallen in love with, and discarded, a whole host of shows.
-Here is a guide to the TV phases your child will go to before you reach the Holy Grail of them joining you in front of Saturday night TV.
+Here is a guide to the TV phases your child will go to before you reach the Holy Grail of them joining you for some family friendly shows on a Saturday night.

 By this I mean the Chanel by the same name on Sky.
 Its existence alone allowed me to feel less bad about letting my baby watch TV because, if it existed, other parents must be doing it too.
 We would put it on at 5pm every day to get us through that last grumpy hour before the bedtime routine could reasonably be started.
 Our favourite show was called “Mouse Builders” which featured mice who were building a house.
 In each episode they’d take delivery of a wrapped item and guessing what it would be became a game.
 Amazing what you’ll find entertaining when you’ve been home with a baby all day.